 It is possible for students to extend their study for up to two additional semesters beyond the end of Spring Semester in order to work on their thesis.
 If a student requests an extension, he or she is expected to remain in residence in Columbus for the duration of the extension.
-The first period of extended study is May + Summer Semester.
+The first period of extended study is Summer Semester (which includes May).
 The Second period of extended study is Autumn Semester.
-Students need to inform the Program Administrator prior to arrival in the United States if they intend to stay for May + Summer, and Autumn sessions.
+Students need to inform the Program Administrator prior to arrival in the United States if they intend to stay for Summer and Autumn sessions.
 We are unable to add the extended study sessions after the program starts due to visa restrictions (unless there is a documented emergency).

 Any student choosing to extend their study must adhere to the following guidelines during their extension:

-- Stay in regular contact with their assigned faculty advisor.
+Stay in regular contact with their assigned Program Administrator.

-Students will be provided with access to computers, libraries, and e-mail within the Fisher College of Business.
+Students will be provided with access to computers, libraries, and Ohio State University e-mail.
 Since program participants are enrolled as official Ohio State graduate students, they will have automatic access to parking passes and bus passes.